 Morant’s combination of speed, strength, and athleticism is extremely rare.
 He has excellent court vision as well as a tight handle on the ball.
 He can split a double team with ease.
 And he’s only going to get better with more experience under his belt.

 Curry became the seventh overall pick by the Golden State Warriors.
 He has played for the Warriors for his entire career, winning two championships (2015 and 2017) and also two league MVPs (2015 and 2016).
 Also, Curry is averaging 27.9 points per game, 6.6 assists per game, and five rebounds per game this season.
 He is shooting 46% from the field and 41% from the three-point range.
 Curry is also one of the best shooters in NBA history, as evidenced by his record 402 three-pointers made in one season (2015-16)

 Furthermore, he led his team to a record-breaking 73-9 regular season and a 3-1 lead over Jame’s Cavaliers in the NBA Finals.
-Curry also made a remarkable transformation to basketball than any player since Michael Jordan.
+Curry also made a more remarkable transformation to basketball over any player since Michael Jordan.

 6. Luka Doncic

 Doncic has blossomed into one of the game’s best players in his first two seasons.
 He won Rookie of the Year honors last season and led Dallas to a playoff after winning 33 games as a rookie.
 This season, Doncic has taken another big step forward and is averaging 28.7 points, 9.3 rebounds, 8.7 assists, and 1.1 steals per game while shooting 46% from the field and 32% from 3-point range (on nearly ten attempts per game).